pmlmodelling/nctoolkit/readme.md

 This package relies on CDO and NCO under the hood.
 Visit <https://code.mpimet.mpg.de/projects/cdo/files> for CDO download and installation instructions.
-Note that the development version is currently tested using CDO Version 1.9.7.
+Note that the development version is compatible with CDO versions 1.9.3 and above.

 Vist http://nco.sourceforge.net/ to download and install NCO.

 If you use Anaconda, you can install these packages as follows: